korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 I'll print the number of records to the console.
 And finally, I add the _catch_ block.
-Before I go any further, I think it will help you, if I show you what this file is going to look like, on a image.
+Before I go any further, I think it will help you, if I show you what this file is going to look like, on an image.

 ![image14](https://github.com/korhanertancakmak/JAVA/blob/master/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/images/image14.png?raw=true)